enspirit/predicate/README.md

 }
 ```

-If you have complex expressions with many members applying to the
+If you have complex expressions where many members apply to the same variable,
-same variable, a `currying` dsl is provided.
+a `currying` dsl is provided.

 ```ruby
 # Instead of this